rschoening/mvrs-dspa/README.md

   * ElasticSearch index
 * Outputs
   * ElasticSearch index
+* Execution plan TODO
 * Job class: `org.mvrs.dspa.jobs.activeposts.WriteActivePostStatisticsToElasticSearchJob`
 * In IDEA, execute the run configuration `Task 1.2: active post statistics - (Kafka -> ElasticSearch) [NO UI]`
   * The run configuration does _not_ set the argument `local-with-ui`, to allow for parallel execution with previous task on local machine/minicluster.
 * Checking results:
-   * Kibana dashboard: ....
+   * Kibana dashboard: [\[DSPA\] Active post statistics](http://localhost:5602/app/kibana#/dashboard/a0af2f50-4f0f-11e9-acde-e1c8a6292b89)
+   * Make sure to set the time period (upper right) to the beginning of the stream (February 2012 for the low volume stream).
+A period of one week is recommended.
-   * click on tag etc.: filter!
+   * TODO click on tag etc.: filter! --> remove again (upper left)
-* TODO execution plan image

 #### Notes
-* speedup
-* job-specific parameters
+* Job-specific configuration parameters are defined in `jobs.active-post-statistics` ([application.conf](https://github.com/rschoening/mvrs-dspa/blob/master/src/main/resources/application.conf))

 ### Recommendations
 * Inputs (created by data preparation jobs, which have to be run before, see above):